kode4food/fate-lang/why_fate.md

 inTheForest(fred)
 ```

-Well, then your program will explode with "Error: Function invocation not exhaustive" because no version of `inTheForest()` can handle non-Ducks.
+In this case your program will explode with "Error: Function invocation not exhaustive" because no version of `inTheForest()` can handle non-Ducks.
 You can correct this though:

 ```ruby
 let Person = ~{